REGISTRATION IS CLOSED FOR THIS EVENT.

 We have updated this workshop to offer it entirely virtually.
 Participants will receive a link immediately before the event.
 Deadline to register is NOON on Thursday, October 15.

 This 3-day workshop will train you to become a mediator using the facilitative style of mediation.
 This workshop will teach you facilitation skills and techniques to enhance communication, conflict resolution, information gathering, perspective-taking, problem-solving, interest-based negotiating, and agreement writing.
 Some of the topics covered include: confidentiality, mediator neutrality, active listening, the mediation process, and the legal and ethical considerations involved in mediating disputes.
 The training format includes mini-lecture, video, individual, small, and large group exercises, and coached role-playing.

 You must attend all 3 days to receive a Certificate of Completion.

 Attorneys can receive 19.5 CLE credits (6.5 per day), two of which (on day three) are ethics credits.
-(CLE administered by the Philadelphia Bar Association.)
+(CLE administered and provided by the Philadelphia Bar Association.)

 Trainers: Cassandra Georges and Clymer Bardsley